SantCineva/ForzaTelemetryToExcel/README.md

 I looked for a simple way to log the data out into an excel ".xlsx" file, but I couldn't find any, so... there it is.
 Just python, you don't need to install anything besides some python modules and you are good to go.

-I'm no expert at programming so it is what it is.

 You will need to install Openpyxl.
 To do that, run the following command into the console:
 `pip install openpyxl`